cunnie/writings/NaNoWriMo.md

 "Fair enough, Julia.
 Monday, two weeks from today, A man will meet you at 8am in your office.
 You will leave your cellphone at your office.
 He will be driving a windowless van.
 You will sit in the back of the van.
 It will be comfortable, but there will be no windows.
-You will be driven in the van for approximately 5 hours.
+You will be driven in the van for approximately 2 hours.
+You will have six hours to interview the scientists on the project.

 The phone went dead.
 No bars.
 The hangar doors behind her opened up.
 She backed out of the hangar, and continued her drive to the airport.